victor-radermecker/SequenceDataLoader/README.md

 # SequenceDataLoader Readme

-The `SequenceDataLoader` class is a powerful utility for generating data in batches suitable for training and prediction using the Keras deep learning framework.
+The `SequenceDataLoader` class was designed for generating data in batches suitable for training and prediction using the Keras deep learning framework.
 This class extends the `Sequence` class from TensorFlow's Keras API, making it efficient for working with large datasets and ensuring smooth training processes.
 The class is designed to facilitate the preparation and loading of data for image classification tasks involving multi-label inputs, where each input is associated with multiple labels.

 ## Goal